 - Designate who is planning/hosting.
 Typically the Mother of the Bride along with the Maid of Honor will plan and host but doesn’t mean that is always the case.
 A shower can be planed by all the bridesmaids or mom and future mother in law or maybe another family member!

 - Set a Budget.
-Before you can select your theme, menu and guest list you need to create a budget will help determine the aforementioned items.
+Before you can select your theme, menu, and guest list you need to create a budget that will help determine the aforementioned items.

 - Guest List.
 Ask the bride or couple to share the guest list of names and addresses (either mailing address or email for an e-vite).
 We recommend using an excel spreadsheet or a planning tool such as Zola or Wedding Wire to stay organized.
 Plan on sending the invitations six to eight weeks in advance of your event date and included an RSVP date 10-14 days prior to the date so you can follow up on any loose ends.

 - Pick the perfect location.
-When picking our shower location keep in mind your headcount and overall budget as this is help you narrow down your options- perhaps a venue in the area or maybe a family members home or backyard.
+When picking our shower location keep in mind your headcount and overall budget as this helps you narrow down your options- perhaps a venue in the area or maybe a family member’s home or backyard.

 - Select a shower theme.
 There are so many fun and creative theme ideas you can find online!
 We recommend picking something that is meaningful to the bride/couple.
-Maybe the couple really enjoys traveling, plan an “Destination: Marriage” shower or for a bride who loves to brunch, plan a Classy Champagne Brunch Shower.
+Maybe the couple really enjoys traveling, plan a “Destination: Marriage” shower, or for a bride who loves to brunch, plan a Classy Champagne Brunch Shower.

 - Plan the menu.
 Our favorite part, food!
 When planning your menu try to consider what dishes the bride/couple enjoys, try to keep your theme in mind, and if you’re preparing the food yourself, include items you are familiar with and that are easy to serve!
 This is not the time to experiment in the kitchen.
 If you opt to have the party catered, make sure you have the right serving equipment like chafing dishes and sternos.

-- Shower Game and prizes.
+- Shower Games and prizes.
 Totally optional!
 We prefer the games that feature embarrassing photos of the bride/couple.
-Games are great way to entertain your guests and also have them mingle together.
+Games are a great way to entertain your guests and also have them mingle together.
 We recommend having 2-3 games to play during the shower.

 - Traditional Touches.
-Opening gifts has been a traditional shower activity, if you choose to do so have all the gifts moved to one area where guests can gather round, have a someone help keep track of the gifts and cards, and have fun!
+Opening gifts has been a traditional shower activity, so make sure you check out the registry or look into some quality home and kitchen gadgets.
+If you choose to open gifts, have all the presents moved to one area where guests can gather around, have someone help keep track of the gifts and cards, and have fun!
 Keep all the bows and ribbons to make a rehearsal bouquet for the bride-to-be.
 Another traditional touch for a Bridal Shower is to have the Groom or partner arrive with flowers toward the end of the event, this is an adorable gesture and is a great opportunity for guests to spend a few minutes with the couple.